Andres77872/api.auth/docs/setup-guide.md

 ### 3. Redis Configuration

-Redis is used for session caching.
+Redis is used for session caching with group context.
 Configuration is in `src/Util/db/db_enhanced.py`:

 ```python
 client = redis.StrictRedis(